ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The Transparency Service MAY validate the Signed Statement payload in order to enforce domain specific registration policies that apply to specific content types.
 1. **Apply Registration Policy:** The Transparency Service MUST check the attributes required by a Registration Policy are present in the protected headers.
   Custom Signed Statements are evaluated given the current Transparency Service state and the entire Envelope, and may use information contained in the attributes of named policies.
-1. **Register the Signed Statement** to the Append-only Log.
+1. **Register the Signed Statement** to the Verifiable Data Structure.
 1. **Return the Receipt**, which MAY be asynchronous from Registration.
 The Transparency Service MUST be able to provide a Receipt for all registered Signed Statements.
 Details about generating Receipts are described in {{Receipt}}.

-The last two steps may be shared between a batch of Signed Statements registered in the Append-only Log.
+The last two steps may be shared between a batch of Signed Statements registered in the Verifiable Data Structure.

 A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt.